2013 Northeast Grand Prix

 The 2013 American Le Mans Northeast Grand Prix was an auto racing event held at Lime Rock Park, Lakeville, Connecticut, on July 5–6, 2013, and was the fourth round of the 2013 American Le Mans Series season.
 Muscle Milk Pickett Racing and their drivers Lucas Luhr and Klaus Graf earned their third consecutive victory of the season after Dyson Racing fell back.
 Level 5 Motorsports' Scott Tucker and Ryan Briscoe overcame an incident with Extreme Speed Motorsports in the P2 category to take the victory, but were later penalized championship points for the maneuver.
 RSR Racing earned their first victory in the PC class in 2013.
 BMW's John Edwards and Dirk Müller won the GT category, while Flying Lizard Motorsports scored their first win in the GTC category.

+Background

+Preview

+American Le Mans Series (ALMS) president Scott Atherton confirmed the race was part of the schedule for the 2013 American Le Mans Series schedule in October 2012.
+It was the tenth consecutive year the event was held as part of the American Le Mans Series.
+The 2013 American Le Mans Northeast Grand Prix was the fifth of ten scheduled sports car races of 2013 American Le Mans Series.
+The race was held at the seven-turn 1.530 mi Lime Rock Park in Lakeville, Connecticut on July 6, 2013.

+Before the race, Klaus Graf and Lucas Luhr led the P1 Drivers' Championship with 62 points, 4 ahead of Nick Heidfeld and Neel Jani.
+With 59 points, Scott Tucker led the P2 Drivers' Championship over Marino Franchitti by 3 points.
+In PC, Mike Guasch led the Drivers' Championship with 62 points, ahead of Colin Braun.
+Dirk Müller led the GT Drivers' Championship with 42 points, 3 points ahead of Oliver Gavin and Tommy Milner.
+With 59 points, Henrique Cisneros led the GTC Drivers' Championship, ahead of Jeroen Bleekemolen and Cooper MacNeil.

 Qualifying

 Qualifying result

 Pole position winners in each class are marked in bold.